Reviewed by: Melissa Anderson / Reading level: Grade 9 / First covered: September 2016

 - Sources and Demands for Investment Capital

-Microeconomics and macroeconomics are two required prerequisites for Master’s in Finance programs.
+Microeconomics and macroeconomics are two prerequisites for a Master’s in Finance program.
 The former will cover resource allocation and price determination.
 The latter will cover things that impact employment, income, price levels, and fiscal policies.
 Program candidates must also have a quantitative background that includes courses in areas like:

 - Probability